Taipei highlights you can’t miss!

 - Fried Chicken Cutlet

-For more food suggestions, check out these 10 outrageous food you’ll need to try on your trip to Taipei.
+For more food suggestions, check out these 10 outrageous food you’ll need to try on your trip to Taipei as well as our 10 Must-Eat Street Food You Can Only Try In Taiwan.

 4.Din Tai Fung

 Did you know that the FIRST ever Din Tai Fung store was actually opened in the streets of Taipei!
-For the uninitiated, Din Tai Fung is a Michelin starred chain store which serves world famous Xiao Long Baos (steamed soup dumplings).
+For the uninitiated, Din Tai Fung is a Michelin starred chain store which serves world-famous Xiao Long Bao (steamed soup dumplings).

-If you’re clueless about what to order, you can’t go wrong with the famous Xiao Long Baos.
-The Braised Beef Noodle Soup is also a must try in Taipei!
+If you’re clueless about what to order, you can’t go wrong with the famous Xiao Long Bao.
+The Braised Beef Noodle Soup is also a must-try in Taipei!

 Nearest station: Dongmen Station